 Every year around this time I get very sentimental.

 My birthday is mid November…always close to Remembrance Day.
-If I’m home in the UK, I’ll share a moment with my good mates in the SAS plot, set aside at St Martins church graveyard in Hereford, England.
+If I’m home in the UK, I’ll share a moment with my good mates in the old SAS plot, set aside at St Martins church graveyard in Hereford, England.

 They always listen to what I have to say, and they no longer butt in, I can still feel their energy.

 If I’m overseas, I’ll try to find a quiet spot to take a moment to reflect.

 The birthdays I’ve had while living here in America, I’ve walked out into the garden in the evenings with a wee whiskey…looked to the sky…and said “cheers.”
-I’ll do that again this year and the next… as I can still celebrate my birthday, but my mates cannot.
+I’ll do that again this year and hopefully the next… as I can still celebrate my birthday, but those great mates cannot.

 When I was growing up as a young lad in Scotland, I remember listening to WW1 veterans, great uncles, their mates and others.
 I remember their tones…quiet, and oh so humble.
 I listened to WW2 veterans too, the very same…quiet, and oh so humble.
 When I joined the military and went across to the SAS Regt, I was honoured to meet and talk with a good handful of the originals.
 I was lucky enough to have met David Stirling the founder of the SAS Regt, as he attended an anniversary at the base.
 I served with men who cut their teeth in such campaigns as Malaya, The Radfan, Borneo and Oman.

 I tell myself that it’s a great time to be alive…having met and served with such awesome individuals, having the pleasure to listen to them, learn from them, and try ever so hard to be just like them.

 People much younger than me today now have to read about them, or see and hear about them in documentaries.

 This year though…now 100 years from the end of WW1…